Skip to Content

 A Ball Of Shortbread Dough

+Step 4: Place the dough into the fridge for 30 minutes.
 This will give it time to bind together and allow the vegan margarine to firm up, making it easier to roll out.
-It also helps the shortbread to hold its shape better as it bakes.
+Chilling the dough also helps the shortbread to hold its shape better as it bakes.

-To cut out your shortbread, you can either use a cookie cutter for circular shaped shortbread or use a knife to cut it into equal-sized fingers.
+Step 6: To cut out your shortbread, you can either use a cookie cutter for fun shortbread shapes or use a knife to cut it into equal-sized fingers.
+They taste the same either way so it’s down to your personal preference!

 Cutting Dough Into Finger Shapes